Azure/azure-quickstart-templates/101-vm-automatic-static-ip/README.md

 </a>

 This template allows you to deploy a simple Linux VM using Ubuntu from the marketplace.
-This will deploy a VNET, Subnet, and an A1 size VM in the resource group location with a static IP that is dynamically assigned."
+This will deploy a VNET, Subnet, and an A1 size VM in the resource group location with a dynamically assigned IP address and then convert it to static IP.

 `Tags: vm, static, ipaddress, nic`